willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 require 'my_recipe'
 ```

-As you may noticed, [Bundler](http://gembundler.com/) is used to manage our
+As you may have noticed, [Bundler][] is used to manage the dependencies.
+The
-dependencies.
-The `Gemfile` file should contain:
+`Gemfile` file should contain the following content:

 ```ruby
 source 'http://rubygems.org'